benders5e/benders5e/firebender.md

 <!--At 20th level, you gain energybending.
 It is a highly dangerous technique; if one's own energy is impure and therefore bendable, the practitioner will be consequently destroyed.
 Energybending allows the user to remove other people's bending abilities; restore them after a bender had their abilities blocked by bloodbending; and use the art to create a spiritual projection.

-(Needs more description of mechanics; high stakes if you fail a wisdom saving throw or something.)-->
+(Needs more description of mechanics; high stakes if you fail a wisdom saving throw or something.)
+This could be 20th level for the chi blocker.-->

 ### Combustionbending
 <!--You can blow stuff up with your mind!